General DefinitionAny part of the estate of a decedent not effectively disposed of by his will. Sec. 30-2301.

 Nebraska, a "conditional exemption" state, regulates the issuance of charitable gift annuities under Secs.
 59-1801 through 59-1803.
 The statute provides for exemption from insurance regulation if certain conditions are satisfied.

 Exemption QualificationTo qualify to issue charitable gift annuities, the charity must be a Sec.
 501(c)(3) organization and have been in continuous operation for at least three years.
 Further, the gift annuity must be in compliance with Sec.
-501(m)(5) and Sec.
+501(m)(5) of the Internal Revenue Code and Sec.
 59-1803.

 Issuing gift annuities is not deemed to be engaging in business as a trust company or insurance company, a restraint of trade or commerce, engaging in an act in violation of the Viatical Settlement Act or engaging in an act in violation of the Uniform Deceptive Trade Practices Act.